CybercentreCanada/assemblyline4_docs/docs/installation/configuration/submission.md

 # Submission section

-The submission configuration section (`submission:`) of the configuration file allows you to modify the parameters off how submissions are handled in the system.
+Assemblyline supports configuration options that control how submissions are handled within the system.

+These options are defined under the `submission:` section of your system configuration file.

 Since this section is quite simple, we will list the default configuration at the same time as we describe the different values.